cncf/toc/reviews/2021-openservicemesh-annual.md

 - Enhance scalability and performance
 - Grow project maintainers list
 - Expand project functionality and capabilities (multi-cluster, additional compute runtimes, PKI, Service Mesh Interface APIs)

+The OSM project also has a well defined [project road map](https://github.com/openservicemesh/osm/projects/3) with a list of initiatives for the project going forward.

 ## CNCF Collaboration